michael-kricheldorf/flare-forecast.github.io-wiki/generate-graphs-GitHub-Actions.md

+For each lake, a GitHub Action is responsible to run the `generate-graphs` R script and generate the output graphs.
+Then, a container downloads the generated graphs and attaches them to the daily email.

 ## FCRE-generate-graphs (FCRE Sensor Check)

 ### Script

-The R script can be edited by anyone with write access:
+The `generate-graphs` R script can be edited by anyone with write access:

 https://github.com/FLARE-forecast/FCRE-data/blob/sunp-generate-graphs/fcre-generate-graphs.R